Just added: Embedded C From Zero

 Lazy Loading Explained

-You open a long page.
-It has forty images, a chat widget, an analytics script, and a video player near the bottom.
-If the browser fetched and set up all of it the instant you arrived, you'd wait for things you might never scroll to.
-Lazy loading is the fix: don't do the work until something proves it's actually needed.
+You open a long page with forty images, a chat widget, an analytics script, and a video player near the bottom - if the browser fetched all of it the instant you arrived, you'd wait for things you might never scroll to.
+Lazy loading is the fix: don't do the work until something proves it's needed.
 This guide covers the idea, the three places you'll use it constantly, and the tradeoff that keeps it from being a free lunch.

 How to read this